Should You Tell Your Adopted Child He Was Conceived by Rape, His Mother an Addict, Etc?

 When to Tell Your Child

-OK, sit down now because you not going to like this next part.
 You should lay the framework for the full story when you first start talking to your children about their adoption when they are toddlers and pre-schoolers, gradually adding more details with each telling.
 Your goal is for your child to know her full story, the good, the bad, and the ugly, by the time she is cognitively around 8 to 10 years old.
 I have heard other experts say that they should know their full story by the time they are 12.

+We talked about the whys and hows of telling children the more difficult parts of their history on this Creating a Family show.
 Our guests gave specific language to use and suggestions for how to approach different situations, including rape, incest, drugs/alcohol, and imprisonment.
 It is really a great show.

 Do you plan on sharing with your child her full adoption story?